jobssaurabhmul/TMDB_Web_Scrapping/README.md

 **Limitations:**  If a movie has multiple Directors, the program will capture only the last director mentioned.
 This can be improved by creating a list to capture all the Directors instead of using if else statements.

+**Update:** Currently updating the code to tackle the limitations.
+Code coming soon.